 Cedar Creek Falls

 This naturally forming waterfall during the wet season or after any large rainfall event is a wonderful experience.
 Enjoy a leisurely drive out to Cedar Creek Falls through lush agriculture land until you reach the waterfalls.

 With a plunge pool perfect for cooling off on a hot summers day, a climb to the top of the waterfall and beyond or space to relax under a shady tree, this is a nice way to experience the Whitsunday flora and fauna.

 Famed for its expansive beach and wildlife, a visit to the Cape Hillsborough National Park needs to be timed with sunrise or sunset.
 The resident wallaby population meet daily on the beach and are a sight to behold for those who have not experienced this Australian icon in their natural habitat.

 There are some great bush walks in this area, including a very interesting mangrove boardwalk path which explains the native flora and fauna.
 Cape Hillsborough is a short drive from Eungella National Park, so it is a great idea to make this visit part of an extended day trip.

 Lake Proserpine or the Proserpine Dam provides the perfect fresh water environment for watersports or barramundi fishing.
-Flat, calm water and a huge expansive lake is what makes Lake Proserpine popular with locals and visitors wake-boarding, jet skiing, fishing and wind surfing.
+Flat, calm water and a huge expansive lake is what makes Lake Proserpine popular with locals and visitors wake-boarding, jet skiing, fishing and wind surfing, plus overnight camping.